mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

         path: './book/'
 ```

-### path
+### path(input)

-Recursively scans all markdown files and their referenced resource files in this path.
+Recursively scans all Markdown files and their referenced resource files in this path.

 ```sh
 .